ccg-v/ft_irc/CLIENT_CLASS.md

 - `_isAuthenticated`

-	Boolean type, will store the user's authentication status.
+	Boolean type.
+It will store the user's authentication status.

 - `_isRegistered`

-	Boolean type, will store the user's registration status
+	Boolean type.
+It will store the user's registration status.

 - `_channelsJoined`

-	A map container storing the name of the channels the user has joined (string type, it's the map key) and a boolean to know if it's a channel's administrator or not
+	A map container storing the name of the channels the user has joined (string type, it's the map key) and a boolean to know whetere the user is a channel's administrator.

 - `_buffer`

-	String type, allows the server to store incomplete data until the full message or command is received.
+	String type.
+Allows the server to store incomplete data until the full message or command is received.

 -------------------------------------------------------